 Row 5 Ch3, work 2DC into the same stitch (this creates half a shell, which sits on top of a SC below, we will create the other half when we’ve worked our way around).

-*Sk2, anchor with a SC on top of the shell below, sk2 then 5DC into the SC below*.
-Continue from * to * until you return to your chain3 and 2DC in one stitch, we can complete this shell with 2 more DC in the stitch now to give us a total of 1 chain plus 4DC.
+*Sk2, anchor with a SC on top (middle stitch) of the shell below, sk2 then 5DC into the SC below*.
+Continue from * to * until you return to your chain3 and 2DC in one stitch, we can complete this shell with 2 more DC in the stitch now to give us a total of a chain 3 plus 4DC.

 Sl st the DC to the top of the chain to complete your shell.